-Montgomery Town Council wants to run in an open and transparent way.
-Here is a graphic to show where the Council spent money during the 6-month period from April to October 2018.
+Here is a graphic to show where Montgomery Town Council spent money during the financial year from April 2019 to March 2020.
 The accounts are available annually from the Clerk once they have been audited (usually around July each year).
 All council meetings are open to the public.
 Town Council costs included the part-time Town Clerk’s salary; office and running costs; insurances and audit costs.
 Town Hall running costs included, for example, Council Tax, utilities, cleaning and licences.
-As previously reported, Montgomery Town Hall is being extensively refurbished.
-The initial expenditure relating to the refurbishment occurred during this period, and costs will be included in future years’ spend through repayment of the public works loan used to fund the work.
-The Town Council is currently in discussion with the Montgomery Community Buildings Preservation Trust (MCBPT) about transferring the Town Hall over to the charity to be managed for the benefit of the community.
-Amenity and recreation costs during this period included, for example, grass cutting, the recycling site and floral displays.
-In the coming year, amenity and recreation spend will include maintenance of the defibrillators and necessary repair work to the two children’s playgrounds in the town.
+As previously reported, Montgomery Town Hall has been extensively refurbished, and most of the invoices for this work were paid during this year out of the public works loan; the costs are included in the graphic through repayment of this loan.
+Some scheduled works to the Hall have also been completed during the year.
+The Town Council is currently finalising with the Montgomery Community Buildings Preservation Trust (MCBPT) the transfer of the Town Hall over to the charity to be managed for the benefit of the community.
+Amenity and recreation costs during this period included regular costs, such as grass cutting and floral displays, alongside maintenance of the defibrillators, refurbishment of benches, and necessary repair work to the two children’s playgrounds in the town.
 Communications includes, for example, the website and providing wi-fi at the Town Hall and Broad Street.
-In the coming year, the Council will also be making a contribution to The Crier newsletter.
-Projects include events, consultation regarding brown signs, and Destination Montgomery.
-In the coming year, project spend will include work to Whitegate Pool.
-In 2018, extensive repairs to the Montgomeryshire County Memorial were undertaken, managed under the auspices of the Council by a small group of volunteers.
-This work was funded by substantial grants from Powys County Council, other donations (including from Churchstoke, Berriew, Forden and Newtown Councils), and reserved funds earmarked for the town and county memorials.
-This separately managed budget has not been included in the chart above.
-In 2019, a further small amount of memorial funds will be spent on protecting the trees at the County Memorial and installing waterproof lighting at the town memorial garden.
-Note that the graphic shows Council expenditure only, over the most recent 6-month period.
-The Council’s income included the precept (portion of council tax), grant funding and donations, Town Hall income, event income etc. The Council also holds some ear-marked funds in reserve for particular planned spends. - Cllrs Cerys Thomas, Claire Weston and Lionel Weaver on behalf of Montgomery Town Council
+The Council also makes a contribution to The Crier newsletter.
+Projects include events, Destination Montgomery and work to Whitegate Pool.
+Note that the graphic shows proportional Council expenditure only.
+The Council’s income included the precept (portion of council tax), grant funding and donations, Town Hall income, event income etc. The Council also holds some ear-marked funds in reserve for particular planned spends.